SiloCityLabs/lochnas/README.md

 sudo apt purge snapd
 ```

 Do everything as root user for easier setup `sudo su`.
-I dont wana have tobput sudo in front of literally every command.
+I dont wana have to put sudo in front of literally every command.

 #### Raid setup